 Dispose of all trash in a can and pick up debris on the ground.
 Do not litter!

 Never apply fertilizers or pesticides before heavy rain.
-If fertilizer falls onto driveways or sidewalks, sweet it up instead of hosing it away.
+If fertilizer falls onto driveways or sidewalks, sweep it up instead of hosing it away.

 Keep lawn and household chemicals tightly sealed and stored where rain cannot reach them.
 Dispose of old or unwanted chemicals at household hazardous waste collection sites or events.